JWardee/wp-mail-catcher/readme.txt

 License: GNU General Public License v3.0
 License URI: https://raw.githubusercontent.com/JWardee/wp-mail-catcher/master/LICENSE

-Backup and save your contact form emails (including Contact Form 7) to your database with this fast, lightweight plugin (under 140kb in size!)
+Backup, log and save your contact form emails (including Contact Form 7) to your database with this fast, lightweight plugin (under 140kb in size!)

 == Description ==
-Backup and save your contact form emails (including Contact Form 7) to your database with this fast, lightweight plugin (under 140kb in size!)
+Backup, log and save your contact form emails (including Contact Form 7) to your database with this fast, lightweight plugin (under 140kb in size!)

-Just install and activate then all of your contact form emails will be saved to your DB with no additional configuration required.
+Just install and activate then all of your contact form emails will be logged and saved to your DB with no additional configuration required.

 View and manage all your form submissions through the default WordPress interface.
 An email failed to send?
 With a single click you can resend the backed up email.